So you wanna fly solo? We’ll give you a hand ;)

 - Give your balls some love!
 You can caress, stroke, or tickle your testicles to heighten your orgasms.
 You can also try pulling them slightly downwards while masturbating.
 This is also great because the better you get to know your testicles, the quicker you will notice any unusual lumps to screen for testicular cancer.

-- Try stimulating other sensitive parts of your body.
-For example, your perineum - the area between your anus and scrotum, your nipples, the inside of your thighs, or anything else that feels good!
+- Try stimulating other sensitive parts of your body as well.
+For example, your perineum (the area between your anus and scrotum), your nipples, the inside of your thighs, or anything else that feels good!

 The benefits of masturbation are endless, including better sleep, enhanced mood, feelings of happiness, and best of all, the knowledge of what you enjoy.
 Oh wait, there’s more?
 A major upside of masturbation is that there is zero risk of pregnancy or STIs, and you still get a whole lot of pleasure.

 While there are many myths around masturbation, most are simply not true.
 You won’t go blind, stunt your growth, go to hell, get freckles or whatever other crazy story you have been told rooted in shame!
 You will, however, be able to feel really good pretty much whenever you want to (in private, of course), and maybe even resist texting your ex for that late-night hookup.
 Ain’t nothing better than that!
 Masturbation does not make you a “slut” or a weirdo; it is perfectly normal, and a way to feel pleasure, either alone or with a partner.
 If you have any remaining questions, don’t be shy!
 Submit a question for one of our sexperts to answer.